A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Proof of Theorem

 From the basic properties \eqref{eq:mass_disc}--\eqref{eq:energy_disc} and our assumptions on the model parameters, we can immediately deduce the following result. \begin{lemma} Let (A0)--(A7) hold.
 Then any solution of Problem~\ref{prob:full} satisfies

-with a constant $\hat C$ depending only on the bounds for the parameters and the solution.
-Furthermore, the pressure is bounded by $\|\bar p_{h,\tau}\|_{L^2(L^2)} \le C(\hat C,\tau)$. \end{lemma} \begin{proof} From the choice of the discrete initial values and the properties of the projection operators stated in Appendix~\ref{app:proj}, we see that
+with a constant $\hat C$ depending only on the bounds for the parameters and the initial data.
+Furthermore, the pressure is bounded by $\|\bar p_{h,\tau}\|_{L^2(L^2)} \le C(\hat C,\tau)$.
+Recall that $\bar \uu_{h,\tau}$, $\bar \mu_{h,\tau}$, and $\bar p_{h,\tau}$ are piecewise constant functions in time. \end{lemma} \begin{proof} From the choice of the discrete initial values and the properties of the projection operators stated in Appendix~\ref{app:proj}, we see that